 So to say Flexible Dieting has changed my life would be an understatement!
 I am now in control.
 It has provided me with Nutritional Freedom!
 And I want to help you learn everything you need to know in order to achieve Nutritional Freedom too!

 So lets get into what flexible dieting is, how it works, and how you can integrate it into your life so you can get that 6 pack you’ve always wanted or even get back into those high school jeans of yours!

 “Flexible Dieting allowed me to stop worrying about food.
 I no longer saw food as “good” or “bad” but instead I saw it as fuel for my workouts.
 This mindset change allowed me to have a much better relationship with food and in return I was able to eat ice cream and transform my body while doing zero cardio!”

-Flexible Dieting, also known as If It Fits Your Macros (IIFYM), is most simply the tracking of your macronutrient intake to achieve a health and body composition goal.
+Flexible Dieting, is most simply the tracking of your macronutrient intake to achieve a health and body composition goal.
 Your macronutrients are your proteins, carbs and fats.
 These macronutrients are the nutrients you need in large amount and are what give you your calories.

 1 gram of protein = 4 calories

 Most people are familiar with counting calories, but Flexible Dieting focuses on tracking your macronutrients.